RustedBones/akka-http-metrics/README.md

 val settings: HttpMetricsSettings = ... // your http metrics settings val prometheus: CollectorRegistry = ... // your prometheus registry

-val registry = PrometheusRegistry(settings, prometheus) // or PrometheusRegistry(settings) to use the default registry
+val registry = PrometheusRegistry(prometheus, settings) // or PrometheusRegistry(settings = settings) to use the default registry
 ```

 Expose the metrics